Using Chinese suppliers is one of the most cost-effective ways to get products for your ecommerce business.

 It depends on the shipping company you choose.
 You may pay nothing or pay as high as $61 for a product that is just $6.
 I know.
 High.

-If you really need to use AliExpress and you cannot make use of ePacket, the best way around it is to target items that are offering free shipping.
+If you really need to use AliExpress and you cannot make use of ePacket, the best way around it is to target items that offer free shipping.

 AliExpress still tops Alibaba in regards to shipping.
-You still have ePacket and in few cases AliExpress Standard Shipping that is free.
+You still have ePacket, and in a few cases, AliExpress offers Standard Shipping that is free.

 Alibaba is much different.
 Whatever cost you pay depends on what you and your supplier agree on.
 Your supplier may decide to ship the samples free to you, but don’t expect that with a bulk order.

-If your supplier is so generous, wonderful.
+If your supplier is so generous that you get low prices, wonderful.
 If they aren’t, get ready to pay.
 You’d have to agree on delivery terms.

 If sea freight is chosen, you will pay up: